arangodb/velocypack/VelocyPack.md

   - 0x40-0xbe : UTF-8-string, using V - 0x40 bytes (not Unicode characters!),
-                length 0 is possible, so 0x40 is the empty string, maximal length is 126, note that strings here are not zero-terminated
+                length 0 is possible, so 0x40 is the empty string, maximal length is 126, note that strings here are not zero-terminated and may contain NUL bytes
   - 0xbf      : long UTF-8-string, next 8 bytes are length of string in
-                bytes (not Unicode characters) as little endian unsigned integer, note that long strings are not zero-terminated and may contain zero bytes
+                bytes (not Unicode characters) as little endian unsigned integer, note that long strings are not zero-terminated and may contain NUL bytes
   - 0xc0-0xc7 : binary blob, next V - 0xbf bytes are the length of blob in
                 bytes, note that binary blobs are not zero-terminated
   - 0xc8-0xcf : positive long packed BCD-encoded float, V - 0xc7 bytes follow